kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

       in case there was no history of hotplug.)

 With increase in cluster resources the following components will be updated:
-1. Change in OOM score adjust:
-    * Currently, the OOM score adjust is calculated by `1000 - (1000*containerMemReq)/memoryCapacity`
-    * Increase in memoryCapacity will result in updated OOM score adjust for pods deployed post resize and also recalculate the same for existing pods.

-2. Change in Swap Memory limit:
+1. Change in Swap Memory limit:
     * Currently, the swap memory limit is calculated by `(<containerMemoryRequest>/<nodeTotalMemory>)*<totalPodsSwapAvailable>`
     * Increase in nodeTotalMemory or totalPodsSwapAvailable will result in updated swap memory limit for pods deployed post resize and also recalculate the same for existing pods.

-3. Resource managers are re-initialised.
+2. Resource managers are re-initialised.

-4. Update in Node capacity.
+3. Update in Node capacity.

-5. Scheduler:
+4. Scheduler:
     * Scheduler will automatically schedule any pending pods.
     * This is done as an expected behavior and does not require any changes in the existing design of the scheduler, as the scheduler `watches` the available capacity of the node and creates pods accordingly.